Tier 1: The Overview Copy link

 • For example, providers of AI systems intended to interact directly with individuals (e.g., chatbots) must design their AI systems so that users are informed that they are interacting with an AI system (unless obvious), and providers of AI systems producing synthetic content (e.g., images) must (with limited exceptions) ensure outputs are marked and detectable as artificially-generated.

 • "General-purpose" AI systems: The AI Act includes rules for those AI models that display significant generality, are capable of competently performing a wide range of tasks, and are suitable for integration into various downstream systems (e.g. foundation models).
-The AI Act imposes obligations on providers (rather then deployers) of these models, requiring them to keep technical documentation about the model, provide these details to deployers and to the AI Office on request, put in place a policy to comply with EU copyright legislation, and make available a summary of their training data.
+The AI Act imposes obligations on providers (rather than deployers) of these models, requiring them to keep technical documentation about the model, provide these details to deployers and to the AI Office on request, put in place a policy to comply with EU copyright legislation, and make available a summary of their training data.
 The most powerful general-purpose AI systems, which the AI Act designates as having "systemic risk", are required to adhere to extra provisions on cybersecurity, incident reporting, risk mitigation and model evaluation.

 This legislation came into force in January 2024 and will apply from September 2025, facilitating data-sharing in the EU by requiring data generated from connected devices to be made more widely accessible (e.g. smart appliances, health and fitness monitors, and connected cars).
 There will be obligations on the companies that own this type of data to share aspects of it on request with Governments, other businesses and the individuals whose data has been collected.
 Founders may stand to benefit from the increased availability of datasets.